Codimension-one foliations on adjoint varieties: Introduction

-To better understand this question, we begin by studying codimension one foliations on a smooth Fano variety \( X \) of Picard number one that have degree zero with respect to a minimal dominating family of rational curves.
-In particular, this includes adjoint varieties with Picard number one.
+Recall that a smooth projective uniruled variety with Picard number one is Fano (see Remark~\ref{Fano}).
+Thus, to address this question, we first study codimension-one foliations on smooth Fano varieties of Picard number one with degree zero with respect to a minimal dominating family of rational curves.
+In particular, this includes adjoint varieties of Picard number one.
 We obtain the following result.